CodingTrain/website-archive/_CodingChallenges/05-space-invaders-p5.md

 ---

-In this viewer submitted Coding Challenge, I take on the task of coding a Space Invaders game to play in browser in JavaScript/HTML and the p5.js library.
+In this viewer submitted coding challenge, I take on the task of coding a Space Invaders game to play in browser in JavaScript/HTML and the p5.js library.